ched-dev/directus-init/README.md

 If this repos Directus version is behind the latest, you can upgrade it following the [Directus Upgrades & Migrations Guide](https://docs.directus.io/self-hosted/upgrades-migrations.html).

-We've creating a [UPGRADE_NOTES.md](./UPGRADE_NOTES.md) file which outlines all the new features and breaking changes since Directus v9.5.2.
-This will help you decide what fixes might be required once you are up-to-date.
+We've created a [UPGRADE_NOTES.md](./UPGRADE_NOTES.md) file which outlines all the new features and breaking changes since Directus v9.5.2.
+This will help you decide what fixes might be required before and after you update.

 # License